-Mr. Mulherin also has significant experience representing employers in federal and state governmental agency investigations, including audits conducted by the United States Department of Labor (USDOL) and the Equal Employment Opportunity Commission and their state counterpart agencies.
+Joseph also has deep experience representing employers in federal and state governmental agency matters, including investigations by the US Department of Labor and the Equal Employment Opportunity Commission, as well as their state counterpart agencies.

 Joseph frequently advises on wage-and-hour policies and practices relating to employee overtime classification, timekeeping, rounding, meal and rest periods, travel time, donning and doffing, on-call time and handheld devices.
 He also has considerable experience advising clients on discipline and termination decisions, leave laws, independent-contractor classification, wage payment and vacation laws, commissions and bonuses, and web accessibility for disabled individuals.

 Melissa R. Gold is a Managing Director and Associate General Counsel at BNY Mellon.
 She is the Americas Head of Employment law for BNY Mellon.
 Her practice includes a wide variety of employment law issues involving employment litigation/charges/demand letters and counseling for the U.S., Canada and Latin America regions.
 She also has extensive experience with issues arising from the enforcement of post-employment restrictions and in counseling on merger, sale and acquisition related issues through company mergers and acquisitions.